-Employee data provides the facts and figures to support these conversations, helping HR to have a deep understanding of their companies and locate any problem areas before they cost the company money or talent.
-But that data isn't always easy to get (or make sense of).
+Turning insights into action begins with people data: the facts and figures that support key conversations that enable HR to gain a deep understanding of their organizations.
+This data is also fundamental to identifying problem areas early before they cost the company money or talent.
+But accessing and interpreting that data isn't always easy.